Rex2002/tinderpol/README.md

 MAPS_API_KEY= _YOUR_API_KEY_

 You can get your own API-Key from Google developers Maps API for free.

+# Legal Disclaimer
+To avoid any, though unlikely but possible, problems concerning the violation of the Terms of Use (https://www.interpol.int/Who-we-are/Terms-of-use) of the Interpol Notices, please be aware that this project is not intended to be used in a commerical way and was exclusively made for educational purposes.
+By using (especially the offline-functionality) you acknowledge that this happens because of your own doing and that the developers can not be held liable for any resulting violation of the Terms of Use of Interpol

 ## Important Disclaimer
 For financial reasons, TinderPol's backend service is currently hosted on a server that only comes online for a while when it receives a first request.
 Therefore, remote syncing of notices might take a while, as the app might need to send multiple requests in the background.
 Please be patient and feel free to contact us if you'd like to contribute to project funding.